shashank4891/Blogify/README.md

 - **Blog Management**: Protected endpoint.
 Users must be logged in to add a new blog and edit or delete an existing blog.
 - **Comment on Blog**: Protected endpoint.
 Users must be logged in to comment on blogs.
 - **User Authentication**: JWT-based authentication to secure protected endpoints.
+- **User Management**: User can upload profile image or edit their full name to their respective accounts.
 - **Responsive Design**: Optimized for both desktop and mobile views.

 ## Technology Stack